maximilianluc/LSSVM-TNKF/README.md

-# Least Squares Support Vector Machines - Tensor Network Kalman Filter
+# Tensor Network Kalman Filter for Large-Scale Least Squares Support Vector Machines

 This repository contains the code for the paper: "Tensor Network Kalman Filtering for Large-Scale LSSVMs".